Pietas

 It occurred to Sextus that running for one’s life involved a surprising amount of waiting.

 Waiting for the patience of allies to wear thin.
 Waiting for the right moment to slink, unseen, beneath sleeping city walls or slip a coin into the greasy palm of the inn-keeper: payment for a private room and a modicum of discretion.
-Today, it was waiting to hear if they warranted fifteen minutes of a petulant boy-king’s time.
-And if they didn’t?
-Best not to think about that.
+Today, it was waiting to hear if he and his father warranted fifteen minutes of a petulant boy-king’s time.
+Sextus rested a forearm on the ship’s rail and rubbed the back of his neck, wincing as something popped, pain radiating through the stiff muscles.

 How long had it been since he’d properly slept?